Moenupa/Moenupa/README.md

 - ⚡ Fun fact: ...
 -->

 Great to meet you!
-I am a year-3 Student from Hong Kong PolyU, studing Computing for major.
+I am a year-4 Student from Hong Kong PolyU, major in computing, minor in mathematics.

-🌱 I’m currently learning Linux, and working on Raspberry Pi on Manjaro
+🌱 I’m currently working on Machine Learning, and doing video quality enhancement for my final year project.

 🔭 Highlights of past projects: <a href="https://github.com/Moenupa/Pigeon" target="_blank">Themeing</a>, <a href="https://github.com/Moenupa/MindTabs" target="_blank">Chrome Extension</a>